August 25, 2020

 To fight this invasive plant, we will apply for funding to get an updated aquatic vegetative survey to understand the location and level of infestation.
 Following that, funding applications will be made for treatment and control.
 Details will be shared on our website as we learn more.
 Thanks to everyone who has brought this to our attention.

 What can you do?

-Because EW spreads by fragmentation, avoid fragmenting the plant!
+Because EWM spreads by fragmentation, avoid fragmenting the plant!
 If you must rake and remove plants, make sure you remove the small floating pieces.
 If your seawall has large mats of floating plant debris consider removing that plant debris.

 Disposal is key!
 Plant debris can be used as compost in your landscaping or garden.
 If that is not an option for you, take the material to the drop-off location off of SR 120, near the Fremont Water Treatment Facility.
 Do not “dump” any plant material in the deep pockets of the lake.

 There will always be “weeds” in a healthy lake.
 As suggested earlier, lake residents can maintain a healthy, native plant community.
-Native plants do not typically form thick mats like EW and therefore create fewer issues for recreation.
+Native plants do not typically form thick mats like EWM and therefore create fewer issues for recreation.

 We can all help to minimize possible inputs of plant food or nutrients like phosphorous and nitrogen with careful and cautious application to our properties.
 Test soil for chemical need, follow the recommended application rate, and be mindful of the weather over the next 24-48 hours.
 Many landowners recognize that applying chemicals with rain in the forecast is like flushing money down the toilet—or in this case, into the lake.

 Several additional plant control recommendations are summarized in this guide from the Indiana Department of Natural Restoration: https://www.in.gov/dnr/files/Managing_Aquatic_Plants_Indiana_Lakes_2000.pdf